Pregnancy in CKD, ESRD, and transplant recipients

 Cyclosporin has been associated with prematurity and growth retardation.
 Tacrolimus has been associated with hyperkalemia and renal insufficiency in the fetus

-Mycophenolate mofetil and Sirolimus are contraindicated in pregnancy on the basis of multiple reports of suggesting teratogenicity.
+Mycophenolate mofetil and Sirolimus are contraindicated in pregnancy

 In terms of obstetrical management: management of all pregnant patients should be by a high risk obstetrician in cooperation with a transplant nephrologist